RTEMS/rtems-docs/c_user/signal_manager.rst

 The ``rtems_signal_catch`` directive establishes an ASR for the calling task.
 The address of the ASR and its execution mode are specified to this directive.
-The ASR’s mode is distinct from the task’s mode.
-For example, the task may allow preemption, while that task’s ASR may have preemption disabled.
+The ASR's mode is distinct from the task's mode.
+For example, the task may allow preemption, while that task's ASR may have preemption disabled.
 Until a task calls ``rtems_signal_catch`` the first time, its ASR is invalid, and no signal sets can be sent to the task.

-A task may invalidate its ASR and discard all pending signals by calling ``rtems_signal_catch`` with a value of NULL for the ASR’s address.
-When a task’s ASR is invalid, new signal sets sent to this task are discarded.
+A task may invalidate its ASR and discard all pending signals by calling ``rtems_signal_catch`` with a value of NULL for the ASR's address.
+When a task's ASR is invalid, new signal sets sent to this task are discarded.

 A task may disable ASR processing (``RTEMS_NO_ASR``) via the task_mode directive.
-When a task’s ASR is disabled, the signals sent to it are left pending to be processed later when the ASR is enabled.
+When a task's ASR is disabled, the signals sent to it are left pending to be processed later when the ASR is enabled.